 We work hard to form a close bond with all of our animals.
 This entails frequent contact with each animal, gentle handling, and minimizing stress in their environment.

-Pigs are our passion at Fallen Aspen.
+Pigs are our passion at Fallen Aspen Farm.
 All of our pigs are given a daily ration of non-GMO feed and are moved frequently to new pastures.
-We keep their grain intake at a minimum because we strongly believe that the best tasting and healthiest pork comes from a more natural diet including vegetation, forage, nuts etc...
-They are also supplemented with pumpkins and apples when in season along with spent brewers grains from a local brewery.
+We keep their grain intake at a minimum because we strongly believe that the best tasting and healthiest pork comes from a more natural diet including vegetation, roots, forage, etc...
+They are also supplemented with pumpkins and nuts when in season.

 We have taken heritage breeds, mixed our own and are still working towards our perfect hybrid for our farm.
-Our breeds include Idaho Pastured Pigs, Mulefoot, Large Black Hogs, Gloucestershire Old Spot and Ossabaw Island Hogs.
+Our breeds include Idaho Pastured Pigs, Mulefoot, Large Black Hogs, Duroc, Mangalitsa, Hereford, Red Wattle, Kune Kune, Gloucestershire Old Spot and Ossabaw Island Hogs.

 Our chickens are fed a non-GMO diet and moved on pasture daily.
 They get free choice of grain, along with all the greens and bugs that they can catch.
 Their diet produces a superior flavor and juicy meat.

 We raise Icelandic sheep which are triple purpose sheep (meat, wool and dairy).
 The reason that we chose this breed is because of its hardiness and the mild flavor of the meat due to the low amount of lanolin.
 We were also really intrigued by the variation of color and quality of its wool.

 We raise Belted Galloway cattle as our foundation breeding stock crossed with other breeds for hybrid vigor.
 The breed originates from Scotland.
 They are known for the ability to turn poor forage into marbled beef.
 These cows are very hardy and friendly.
 We really enjoy working with them.